Learning Objectives

 In this lesson, we are going to learn some of the most common

-argument to this function is the data frame (df
+argument to this function is the data frame (df), and the

 subsequent arguments are the columns to keep: